 But in the last few years a trade imbalance with the Far East, causing empty containers to require repatriation, made the cost of boxes to China or Japan ridiculously cheap.
-So cheap that it was easier for a minor metals company, such as us, to load one metric ton of dangerous goods into an FCL (say, a marine pollutant like Thallium or dual use item like Zirconium) rather than use an LCL.
-With careful positioning of dunnage to prevent movement, the consignee has the convenience to access goods speedily at destination, as random customs-checks at both discharge and load ports on other title-holder's consignments is avoided.
+So cheap that it was easier for a minor metals company, such as ours, to load one metric ton of dangerous goods into an FCL (say, a marine pollutant like Thallium or dual use item like Zirconium) rather than use an LCL.
+With careful positioning of dunnage to prevent movement, the consignee has the convenience to access goods speedily at destination, avoiding random customs-checks at discharge and load ports on other title-holder's consignments.

 However, this year, containerization hit its first big storm.
 At the beginning of 2021, a confluence of events (to use another watery term) caused prices for 1 TEU (Twenty Foot Equivalent) container to rocket tenfold from $2000 to $20,000.
 When Covid further exacerbated the trade deficit between Europe and China, UK and other European countries (denuded of manufacturing) depended on the nation that was the source of the virus for the PPE to mitigate it.
 As China’s exports increased to meet our demands, ports such as Shanghai, subject to sudden temporary Covid closures, caused shipping traffic chaos with vessel positions up the creek (as it were).

-The goods most affected weren’t metals (because elemental values are high enough to absorb costs) but matters were not so easy with fluffy toys or perishables.
-A close personal shipping friend told me that even ‘break bulk’ had come back into fashion with old rust buckets that could access smaller ports diverted to fill up holds with anything from woodchip to flat pack furniture.
-In other news, inappropriate vessels are being requisitioned, and D-rings welded on decks to harness containers to transport them from the ports in which goods have been beached.
-In one case a vessel departing China, was so overloaded the containers sank through the deck into the holds two days into the voyage, forcing the vessel to limp back into port.
+The goods most affected weren’t metals (because elemental values are high enough to absorb cost) but matters were not so easy for fluffy toys or perishables.
+A close personal shipping friend told me that even ‘break bulk’ had come back into fashion with old rust buckets that could access smaller ports diverted to fill up holds with anything from woodchip to flat-pack furniture.
+In other news, inappropriate vessels are being requisitioned, and D-rings welded on decks to harness containers and liberate them from the ports where they have been dumped.
+In one case a vessel departing China, was so overloaded the containers plunged through the deck into the holds two days into the voyage, forcing the vessel to limp back into port.

 And then the ‘Ever Given’ happened...

-It was mildly amusing to begin with.
+It did not seem serious to begin with.
 A few metal people ended up short to customers in Europe for a few tons of Chinese Bismuth or Gallium, while those with Chinese-origin metals on the ground made a premium for prompt delivery.
-A bit like a broken-down vehicle blocking the only road into a small village, international traders had to find a work-around.
+It was a bit like a broken-down vehicle blocking the road into a village - international traders had to find a work-around.
 Some owners ordered their vessels round the Cape.
-Others waited in a line, with at one point 200 waiting.
-Many (me included) had - in our ignorance - not even realised that the Suez Canal was a single lane, and that the flows in the canal rely on a lake – Great Bitter Lake – midway in the canal’s length, as a holding area when direction of travel between Port Said on the Med and Suez in the south reverse.
+Others waited in line, a queue that at one point reached 200 vessels.
+Many (me included) had - in our ignorance - not even realised that the Suez Canal was a single lane, and that the flows in the canal rely on a lake – Great Bitter Lake – as a holding area midway so the direction of travel between Port Said on the Med and Suez in the south can reverse.
 How vulnerable our fragile world logistics suddenly seemed.
-The ‘Ever Given’ is one of the largest container ships in the world, 400 metres long, 59 metres wide, 220,000 mt gross/200,000 metric tons net, carrying about 18,000 boxes (from a capacity of 20,0000, with between $1.5 and $3bln dollars' worth of cargo aboard, trapped for 6 days before a merciful high tide lifted the vessel and it was towed to 'Great Bitter Lake'.
+The ‘Ever Given’ is one of the largest container ships in the world, 400 metres long, 59 metres wide, 220,000 mt gross/200,000 metric tons net, carrying about 18,000 boxes (out of a capacity of 20,0000) with between $1.5 and $3bln dollars' worth of cargo aboard, trapped for 6 days before a merciful high tide lifted the vessel and it was towed to 'Great Bitter Lake'.

 A lot of trading folk on both sides of the world were inconvenienced.
 The Egyptians used the matter to make a ransom demand of US$ 900 mln for the vessel’s release.
 When paid, the amount was not made public.
 Meantime, the vessel made its way to Rotterdam, then Felixstowe, and was finally towed to Valetta for service and repair.